ericmuckley/fluid_channel_modeling/README.md

 ### Modeling method

 Modeling of the bubble populations is carried out by Monte Carlo method.
 An simulated channel which is empty of bubbles (void fraction = 0) is created.
 Then bubbles with stochastic position and radii are added to the channel until the void fraction of the simulated channel is within a threshold percent difference of the void fraction in the measured images.
 Limits of bubble radii and positions are set by the user and constrained by the channel dimensions.
-This information is contained in the *model_info.npy* file.
+This information is contained in the *compiled_data.npy* file.

 ### Reading saved model information